Supergiovane/KNXUltimate/README.md

     isSecureKNXEnabled: false, // Leave "false" until KNX-Secure has been released
     jKNXSecureKeyring: "", // ETS Keyring JSON file (leave blank until KNX-Secure has been released)
-    localIPAddress: "", // Leave blank, will be automatically filled by KNXUltimate
+    localIPAddress: "", // Leave blank, will be automatically filled by KNXUltimate };
-    KNXEthInterface: "Auto", // Bind to the first avaiable local interfavce.
-"Manual" if you wish to specify the interface (for example eth1); in this case, set the property interface to the interface name (interface:"eth1")
-};

 // Instantiate the client